-You, or your spouse if filing a joint return, had net earnings from self-employment (from other than church employee income) of $400 or more (or you had church employee income of $108.28 or more—see Church Employees later).
+You, or your spouse if filing a joint return, had net earnings from self-employment (from other than church employee income) of $400 or more (or you had church employee income of $108.28 or more—see Church Employees, later).
+However, see Exceptions, later.

 You do not have to file Form 1040 with the United States.

 Puerto Rico (you can file either Form 1040-PR (in Spanish) or Form 1040-SS).